Darlington 10k and running events

 Is there somewhere I can park my car?

-Information about local car parking is available on the council website.
+Information about local car parking is available here.

 Please note that Abbots Yard and East Row car parks will not be available on the day.